Acognitius/cyanide-go/README.md

 ### macOS

 This runs on macOS using the utun driver.
 It does not yet support sticky sockets, and won't support fwmarks because of Darwin limitations.
 Since the utun driver cannot have arbitrary interface names, you must either use `utun[0-9]+` for an explicit interface name or `utun` to have the kernel select one for you.
-If you choose `utun` as the interface name, and the environment variable `WG_TUN_NAME_FILE` is defined, then the actual name of the interface chosen by the kernel is written to the file specified by that variable.
+If you choose `utun` as the interface name, and the environment variable `CN_TUN_NAME_FILE` is defined, then the actual name of the interface chosen by the kernel is written to the file specified by that variable.

 ### Windows